bayesrx/BayesRx_Backend/content/author/Rupam/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Regression Modelling", "Bayesian Statistics", "Statistical Genetics, Precision Medicine", ]
+  "Bayesian Statistics", "Regression Modelling", "Statistical Genetics", "Precision Oncology", "Integrative Omics" ]

 # Organizational groups that you belong to (for People widget)